nishaka-avindya/nishaka-avindya.github.io/index.md

 **IDM Nations Campus** — Advanced Certificate in HR Management and Marketing Management.
 Sep 2018 – Mar 2019.

 Alongside SEO, I'm expanding into paid media — Google Ads, Meta Ads, YouTube Ads, and LinkedIn Ads — with the goal of working across both organic and paid search.
-I'm studying for the Certificate in Practical Digital Marketing & AI at eMinds Academy Australia, running Aug 2026 to Dec 2026.
+I'm studying for the Certificate in Practical Digital Marketing & AI at **eMinds Academy Australia**, running Aug 2026 to Dec 2026.

 ## Elsewhere